Bus lane enforcement to restart from June 1

 “While we are working hard to create the infrastructure for people to walk or cycle, it is also important that bus services can begin to operate reliably once more for those people who rely upon them.”

-Details of the city council’s bus lane enforcement are available here
+More information is available on the city council’s bus lane enforcement webpages